suolapeikko/certutil/README.md

 `./certutil -count <name>` counts the number of certificates with the given full or substring of CN.

-`./certutil -count <name>` counts the number of expired certificates with the given full or substring of CN.
+`./certutil -count_exp <name>` counts the number of expired certificates with the given full or substring of CN.

 Examples:
 ```